tbreunung/Oceanwave_forecasting/README.md

 # Citation
-Please cite [1] if you use any of these codes for your own work.
+Please cite [1] or [2] if you use any of these codes for your own work.

 # Reference
 [1] T. Breunung and B. Balachandran.
 Data-driven, high resolution ocean wave forecasting and extreme wave predictions.
 Ocean Engineering, in print.